ShadowKV: KV Cache in Shadows for High-Throughput Long-Context LLM Inference

 \subsection{Theoretical Equivalent Bandwidth}

 The benefit of \Sys in terms of increasing throughput can be analyzed through the concept of equivalent bandwidth.
 Consider each K or V vector as being $M$ bytes in size, with a sequence length of $S$, a chunk size of $C$, a selected chunk budget of $K$, $O$ outliers, and hit rate $\alpha$.
-During KV selection, \Sys loads approximately $M \times S/C$ bytes using the GPU memory bandwidth $B_\text{GPU}$.
+During KV selection, \Sys loads $M \times S/C$ bytes using the GPU memory bandwidth $B_\text{GPU}$.
 For value cache fetching, it loads $M \times K \times C$ bytes using the PCIe bandwidth $B_\text{PCIe}$ \citep{sheng2023flexgen}.
 Since value movement and key cache reconstruction can be overlapped, we do not need to count key cache reconstruction here.
 Following this, \Sys performs standard attention computation for the top-k chunks and predefined outliers, requiring $2M \times (K+O) \times C$ bytes.
-The equivalent bandwidth of \Sys can be defined as:
+The equivalent bandwidth of \Sys is defined as below and the GPU memory savings is detailed in \cref{app:gpu-savings}.

 For example, assuming C=8, S=128K, K=256, O=48, $B_\text{PCIe}$=31.5 GB/s, and $B_\text{GPU}$=2 TB/s for A100, the equivalent bandwidth of \Sys is calculated as 7.2 TB/s, which is 3.6$\times$ higher than A100 memory bandwidth.
 This result indicates that \Sys theoretically achieves a high equivalent bandwidth to accelerate attention computation.
 System implementation is detailed in \cref{app:sys}.